colin-bledsoe/colinbledsoe/content/posts/about-me/index.md

 **Engineer**

-I have spent 7 years as a process engineer in a manufacturing setting.
-During this time, I've worked in both the semiconductor and carbon fiber composite industries.
+I have spent 7 years as a process engineer / data scientist in a manufacturing setting.
+During this time, I've worked in the semiconductor, carbon fiber composite, and pharmaceutical industries.
 As a process engineer, I frequently feel like a detective seeking out clues that ultimately lead to a discovery about an event either positvely or negatively impacting production.
-Every day I review SPC charts, equipment/operator/maintenance logs, and other data sources to come up with creative and efficient ways to reduce waste while still creating a superior product.
+Every day I review data from a variety of sources, collaborate with operator and maintenance personnel, and physically troubleshoot equipment to come up with creative and efficient ways to reduce waste while creating a high quality products.

 **Father**

-I have a brilliant, beautiful, and patient wife and together we're raising a sweet and silly daughter.
-Experiencing the ups and downs of life together is my greatest joy.
+I have a brilliant, beautiful, and patient wife and together we're raising 2 sweet and silly daughters.
+Experiencing the ups and downs of life together as a companionship is simultaneously a great joy and a challenging opportunity for reflection and personal growth (kids, am I right).

 **Thinker**